|

 The latest news about Nelson Mandela

-31 March 2004 The first statue in South Africa commemorating ex president Nelson Mandela was today unveiled in Sandton Johannesburg, accompanied by song and dance.
-The statue is 6 metres in height, weighs 4.5 tons and depicts Mandela doing his popular 'Madiba jive'.
+A giant statue of Nelson Mandela, is unveiled in Sandton Johannesburg, accompanied by song and dance.
+The statue is 6 metres in height, weighs 4.5 tons and depicts ex president Mandela doing his popular 'Madiba jive'.

 Robben Island has become a place of special memories and attracts Cape Town tour visitors from around the World.
 Mandela was imprisoned on Robben island for many years and from there eventually transferred to local prisons on the mainland before his eventual release in 1990.